Wluper/matilda/README.md

 ### Option B) Running the Server with Docker

-LIDA also comes with a docker container you may want to use for a fast and clean installation.
+MATILDA also comes with a docker container you may want to use for a fast and clean installation on Linux systems.
+This type of deployment is not yet full supported on Mac and Windows systems.

-For these steps, please see the docker_readme.md
+For these steps, please see the docker_readme.md.

 ### Running the Front End